hoytech/lmdbxx/README.md

 ## string_view

 LMDB uses a simple struct named `MDB_val` which contains only a `void *` and a `size_t`.
 This is what it uses to represent both keys and values in all functions.
 As of C++17, there is a standard type known as [std::string_view](https://en.cppreference.com/w/cpp/string/basic_string_view) which also contains only a pointer and a size.
-In the resource interface of this library, `std::string_view` is used instead of `MDB_val` (like the underlying LMDB C library), or a custom type such as `lmdb::val` (as does Arto's version of lmdbxx).
+In the resource interface of this library, `std::string_view` is used for all keys and values.

-The nice thing about `std::string_view` is that it is very compatible with everything else in C++.
-You can pass them to any method that accepts a `std::string`.
-Unfortunately if you do that, an `std::string` object will be created which involves the data being copied from the LMDB memory map to a new allocation on the heap (ignoring small string optimisations).
+The nice aspect about `std::string_view` objects is that they are compatible with everything else in C++.
+You can pass them to any method that accepts an `std::string`.
+Unfortunately, in those cases an `std::string` object will be created which involves the data being copied from the LMDB memory map to a new allocation on the heap (unless your string is small, then there may be [small string optimisation](https://stackoverflow.com/questions/21694302/what-are-the-mechanics-of-short-string-optimization-in-libc)).

 However, with some care `std::string_view` lets you avoid copying in several cases.
 For example, you can take zero-copy substrings by using `substr()`.
 Many modern C++ libraries are now being designed to reduce or eliminate copying by accepting or returning `std::string_view` objects, for example the [TAO C++ JSON parser](https://github.com/taocpp/json) and the [flatbuffers serialisation system](http://google.github.io/flatbuffers/).

-When getting an `std::string_view`, the standard LMDB caveats apply: If you need to keep the data around after closing the LMDB transaction (or performing any write operation on the DB) then you need to make a copy.
+When getting an `std::string_view`, the standard LMDB caveats apply: If you need to keep the data around after closing the LMDB transaction (or after performing any write operation on the DB) then you need to make a copy.
 This is as easy as assigning the `std::string_view` to an `std::string`.

     std::string longLivedValue;